Aussie Wildlife Recovery & Emergency Preparedness

 About Project Reports

-Project Reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
+Project reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
 To protect the integrity of these documents, GlobalGiving does not alter them; therefore you may find some language or formatting issues.

-If you donate to this project or have donated to this project, you will get an e-mail when this project posts a report.
-You can also subscribe for reports via e-mail without donating.
+If you donate to this project or have donated to this project, you can receive an email when this project posts a report.
+You can also subscribe for reports without donating.

 Organization Information

-NSW Wildlife Information Rescue & Education Service (WIRES)
+Wildlife Information Rescue and Education Service Limited

 Location: Brookvale, NSW - Australia